pyrocko/pyrocko/doc/source/library/examples/obspy_compat.rst

 different representations, several converter functions are available in the compatibility module :py:mod:`pyrocko.obspy_compat`.
-For further convenience, it can add these converters as Python methods to the respective waveform, event, and station objects (:py:func:`pyrocko.obspy_compat.plant`, see for list of installed methods).
+For further convenience, it can add these converters as Python methods to the respective waveform, event, and station objects (:py:func:`pyrocko.obspy_compat.base.plant`, see for list of installed methods).

 .. code-block:: python